🔑 Key Takeaways

 - Women use lower doses (100–200mcg) and often report the strongest results in skin quality, sleep, and fat redistribution

-- Sleep improvement is one of the most consistent benefits across both sexes — GH pulses happen during deep sleep
+- Sleep improvement is the most consistent benefit across both sexes — GH pulses happen during deep sleep

 - Sermorelin does NOT increase height in adults with closed growth plates

-- If you have hypothyroidism, address it before starting — it can blunt your response to sermorelin
+- If you have hypothyroidism, optimize thyroid function first — it can blunt your response

-Sermorelin is a growth hormone-releasing hormone (GHRH) analog — it signals your pituitary to release more of your own GH rather than replacing it directly.
+Sermorelin is a growth hormone-releasing hormone (GHRH) analog — as we explore in our does sermorelin work deep-dive, it signals your pituitary to release more of your own GH rather than replacing it directly.
 That distinction matters.
 Your body controls the output, so you get the benefits of higher GH without the shutdown risk that comes with exogenous HGH.

 But here's the thing most articles skip: sermorelin doesn't behave identically in men and women.
 The hormonal environment is different.
 Estrogen, testosterone, age-related decline patterns, body composition goals — all of it shapes how you respond, what dose you need, and which benefits show up first.